 This relay is mounted on the top of the transformer.
 Which is used as a protective cover for the dielectric failure of the transformer.
-Such as current leakage, fractional discharge, hot spots and arcing are events that act as oil corrosion insulation by producing a dangerous flow.
+As current leakage, fractional discharge, hot spots, and arcing are events that act as oil corrosion insulation by producing a dangerous flow.
 The transformer produces a dangerous flow of gas in the tank.

 When the transformer was closed, it has a big economic impact on the power supply network operation.
 Thus, it aims to ensure accurate measurement of the position of the transformer.
 In today’s article, we will see what is Buchholz relay, what is its construction, what is the working principle of Buchholz’s relay is, and what are its uses.

 What is Buchholz Relay?